Topology of Discrete Quantum Feedback Control: Symmetry classification of feedback control

 Let $\tilde{\mathcal{E}}$ be the matrix representation of a CPTP map $\mathcal{E}$ [see Eq.~\eqref{eq_Etilde}].
 Then, Eq.~\eqref{eq_unitary_sym} is rewritten as

-where $\tilde{\mathcal{V}}$ is the matrix representation of $\mathcal{V}$ and given by a unitary operator acting on the doubled Hilbert space $\mathcal{H}\otimes\mathcal{H}$.
-We call unitary symmetry in Eqs.~\eqref{eq_unitary_sym} and \eqref{eq_unitary_sym2} as weak symmetry \cite{Buca12,Albert14,deGroot22}.
-If a CPTP map has weak symmetry, it can be block-diagonalized according to the symmetry eigenvalues.
-For example, the translation symmetry in Eq.~\eqref{eq_trans_sym1} is a weak symmetry, and the argument $\vec{k}$ of the Bloch matrix $X(\vec{k})$ corresponds to the symmetry eigenvalue (see Appendix \ref{sec_mom}).
+where $\tilde{\mathcal{V}}$ is the matrix representation of $\mathcal{V}$ which is given by a unitary operator acting on the doubled Hilbert space $\mathcal{H}\otimes\mathcal{H}$.
+We call unitary symmetry in Eqs.~\eqref{eq_unitary_sym} and \eqref{eq_unitary_sym2} weak symmetry \cite{Buca12,Albert14,deGroot22}.
+If a CPTP map has weak symmetry, it can be block diagonalized according to the symmetry eigenvalues.
+For example, translation symmetry in Eq.~\eqref{eq_trans_sym1} is weak symmetry, and the argument $\vec{k}$ of the Bloch matrix $X(\vec{k})$ corresponds to the symmetry eigenvalue (see Appendix \ref{sec_mom}).